kolkhis/tech-notes/homelab/troubleshooting.md

 ### Recovery Attempt

-I will try to clear the errors and resume I/O.
+We'll try to clear the errors and resume I/O.

 - Command run to clear the errors:
   ```bash